codeequity/codeEquity/docs/ceManual.md

 are stored in `ops/aws/auth`.

 The Cognito ID token expires roughly every hour.
-As with the management of the installation token above, `githubRouter` tracks the age of each token for CE Server, and will refresh an expired token when the next notification arrives that requires communication with AWS.
+As with the management of the installation token above, `ceRouter` tracks the age of each token for CE Server, and will refresh an expired token when the next notification arrives that requires communication with AWS.